isuruwg/pc-setup/README.md

 ## 2.10.
 Aptitude

-Aptitude is not required to be install as Ubuntu already comes with apt and apt-get.
+Aptitude is not required to be installed as Ubuntu already comes with apt and apt-get.
 However, if you are using i3blocks with a checkupdates script as mentioned in the next section, please install aptitude by doing;

 ```bash
 sudo apt install aptitude